mia-platform/documentation/docs/marketplace/add_to_marketplace/manage_marketplace_items.md

 :::

-From now on, the service "My Awesome Service" will be visible in the Marketplace section of the Console.
+From now on, the service "My Awesome Service" will be visible as a clickable card inside the Internal Company Marketplace section of the Console.

 ![awesome service](img/awesome_service.png)